robzr/Rubot/README.md

 * **conditions** determine when the Bot responds and can be as simple as a text string or regular expression which is matched against each message, or Procs/Methods/inherited Class for more sophisticated logic.
 * Conditions simply return true or false, and multiple conditions are matched with boolean **AND** or **OR** logic (**or** is the default).
 * An **action** forms the response when the conditions are met.
-An action can be as simple as a text string, but will usually be a Proc/Lambda, Method or part of an inherited class.
+An action can be as simple as a text string or regex, but will usually be a Proc (Lambda) or a Method (passed, or as an inherited Bot class).
-* When using Procs/Lambdas or Methods for conditions or actions, a hash argument will pass the received message & more
+* When using Procs (Lambdas) or Methods for conditions or actions, a hash argument will pass the received message and some additional InstantSlackBot data.
 * An **action** can return either a text string, or a partial/complete message {} hash as used by Slack's API.
-* Full access to the Slack API is available to both actions and conditions using the Bot.master object.
+* Full access to the Slack API is available to both actions and conditions using the Bot#master method.
 * For the most flexibility, inherit the Bot class and override the #conditions and #action methods (see [class-example](https://github.com/robzr/instant-slack-bot/blob/master/examples/class-bot)).
 * Finally, register the Bots with the Master and call **Master#run** to begin operation.